 Guard Your Heart in More Ways Than One

 The best way to weed out locals with bad intentions is to take the time to look at their circumstances.
 Are they poor and obviously could use an economic boost?
-Now I’m not saying all poor locals are out to get you it’s just that someone who lives in a house with no floor or indoor plumbing is probably motivated by desires other than friendship to talk to you.
+Now I’m not saying all poor locals are out to get you it’s just that someone who lives in a house with no floor or indoor plumbing is probably motivated by desires other than friends to talk to you.
 If they’re a guy check to see if they’re serial entrepreneurs.
 Do they seem to have a different business idea every time you meet them?

 The same applies to a relationship.
 If you meet a girl and she seems great but she always seems to be moving from guy-to-guy then she’s probably bad news.
 Relationships take work like anything else and a girl that isn’t willing to stick it out and make it work probably won’t stick with you as soon as you do something she doesn’t like, like not giving her any more money.